- Home

 Pam is a long-time member and past chair of the national LeadingAge Legal Committee and has served on the LeadingAge California board of directors.
 She was also an active participant in various LeadingAge and LeadingAge California task forces and the state committees that rewrote California’s continuing care laws and introduced "care at home" legislation.

 Pam is a co-author of the annual edition of the California Continuing Education of the Bar treatise, Advising California Nonprofit Corporations, and a past Chair of the Tax-Exempt Organizations Committee of the Taxation Section of the State Bar.
-A recognized expert on nonprofit and tax-exempt issues, Pam testified before the IRS on intermediate sanctions issues and regularly advocates on behalf of the charitable sector.
+A recognized specialist on nonprofit and tax-exempt issues, Pam testified before the IRS on intermediate sanctions issues and regularly advocates on behalf of the charitable sector.

 Pam is an advocate of plain English and simple solutions.